adaptiverecognition/carmen-worker-cdk/README.md

-# Welcome to your CDK TypeScript project
+# Carmen Worker CDK Stack

-This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.